XCentrialG/MikroTik-Cloudflare-WARP/readme.md

 # Setting Up Network-wide Cloudflare WARP on MikroTik using WireGuard

----

 This guide details the process of configuring a MikroTik router to utilize Cloudflare WARP across an entire network, leveraging the speed and security benefits of WireGuard.
 By creating a WireGuard tunnel to Cloudflare's WARP service, all devices connected to the MikroTik router can have their traffic routed through Cloudflare's network, enhancing privacy and potentially improving connection speeds.
-This setup is particularly useful for users seeking a simple, centralized solution for protecting their entire home or small office network.
+This setup is particularly useful for users seeking a simple, centralized solution for protecting your entire home or bypassing DPI (Deep Packet Inspection).
 Assuming you did a basic configuration to your MikroTik router, follow these steps:

 > [!WARNING]